youliangzhu/pygamd-v1/docs/_build/html/_sources/cuda/cu-module-polymerization.rst.txt

    :param float T: The temperature.
    :param int seed: The seed of random number generator

-   .. py:function:: setParams(string type, float K, float r_0, float b_0, float epsilon0, float Pr, Func function)
+   .. py:function:: setParams(string type, float K, float r_0, float b_0, float epsilon0, float Pr, DePolyFunc function)

       specifies the depolymerization probability with bond type, spring constant K, the maximum length for FENE r_0, the equilibrium length of bond b_0, the energy to shift epsilon0, and bond potential type (the candidates are harmonic, FENE, and NoFunc.
 For “NoFunc”, only probability works for the judgement of bond rupture).